rd--/blksc3/md/essay.md

 In addition to the controls,
 there are three collections of illustration programs that can be selected from menus below the workspace.
 When a program is selected the current workspace program is deleted, as if _Clear_ had been run.
-There is a _Guide_, which consists of simple programs accompanied by an explanatory text that appears in the notes area to the right of the workspace.
+There is a _Guide_, which consists of a sequence of simple programs accompanied by explanatory texts that appears in the notes area to the right of the workspace.
 There are _Help_ programs to illustrate individual blocks.
-There is a collection of a few hundred _Programs_ that have been translated into block drawings from existing SuperCollider text programs by various authors.
+In addition there is a collection of a few hundred SuperCollider _Programs_ that have been translated into block drawings from existing SuperCollider texts by various authors.
 These programs are sometimes quite intricate and illustrate more complicated synthesis techniques and linguistic constructions.
-Authors are indicated by their initials and comments indicate where the program was initially published.
+Authors are indicated by their initials, and comments indicate where the program was initially published.
+An entry in the guide explicates the author initials.
-There is also a separate list that selects only the _Small Programs_ from the larger collection, programs that readily fit on the display of a small portable computer.
+There is also a separate list that selects only the _Small Programs_ from the larger collection.
+A small program is defined as a drawing that readily fits on the display of a small portable computer.
+The program oracle (易) selects at random from a subset of the list of programs in the program menu.

 ## Translators